-If so, it may be time to start thinking about moving from the classroom into an educational leadership role as an assistant principal or as a school principal.
+If so, it may be time to start thinking about moving from the classroom into an educational leadership role as an assistant principal or school principal.

 Identifying and developing educational leadership skills and effectively incorporating these qualities in your principal resume to target the desired position will be critical to your career transition.

-If you are a teacher, you already have a ton of important educational leadership qualities to be a successful school leader.
+If you are a teacher, you already have many important educational leadership qualities to be a successful school leader.